-In January 2018 we head to Costa Rica for this opportunity for hands-on and educational discussions.
+In January 2020 we head to Costa Rica for this opportunity for hands-on and educational discussions.
 This workshop is an excellent chance to get to know other Equitarians from around the world, exchange ideas and learn from one another.
 Veterinarians learn about the nutritional and medical needs of the horses as well as how an Equitarian program can be created and made sustainable.
 Join us to learn more!

-The 8th Equitarian Workshop will again be based in the Osa Peninsula in the southwestern part of Costa Rica.
+The 10th Equitarian Workshop will again be based in the Osa Peninsula in the southwestern part of Costa Rica.
 This mountainous area is home to the Corcovado National Park, with lush jungle, tropical wildlife, and beautiful beaches.

 The first day in Puerto Jimenez will be spent in the classroom, providing the beginning of the knowledge base and perspective needed for effective work in the rural communities.
 The instructors are leaders of Equitarian projects and have many years of experience in equine practice for the underserved.
 Two days of community service will be followed by a second classroom day with a more in-depth curriculum, followed by two more community service days.
 Informal case discussions will occur in the evening.
 The four communities with working horses, donkeys and mules are within an hour’s drive of Puerto Jimenez.
 Travel to the communities is by local cattle truck, as the farmers have offered to transport us, our equipment, and supplies.
 The final morning will cover a discussion of questions related to the experiences and cases during the workshop plus suggestions for the next Workshop.